Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

   ![Edit attribute assignments](../../Assets/Screenshots/PIM/Settings/Attributes/EditAttribute_Assignments.png "[Edit attribute assignments]")

-  > [Info] If you want to change the attribute set assignments of the selected attribute, you have to modify the corresponding attribute set, see [Manage the attribute sets](./02_ManageAttributeSets.md).
+  > [Info] If you want to change the attribute set assignments of the selected attribute, you have to modify the corresponding attribute set, see [Manage an attribute set](./02_ManageAttributeSets.md).

 4. Click the [SAVE] button in the upper right corner.
   The changes have been saved.
 The *Edit attribute* view is closed.